asciamanna/asciamanna.github.io/_drafts/sos-to-save-sinking-test-suites.md

 ### Obvious

 Tests should be obvious.
-Any developer should be able to look at a test and understand it (and the code under test) within a minute or two.
+Any developer should be able to look at a test and understand it (and the code it's testing) within a minute or two.
 Tests are valuable executable documentation, but to realize this value, care must be taken to keep their intent obvious.

 #### Keep Tests Self-Contained